siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-the-human-factor-social-engineering-and-cybersecurity-awareness.md

-In this blog post, we’ll explore the role of social engineering in cyberattacks, why employees are a primary target, and how training and awareness can significantly reduce the risk of such attacks.
+In this article, we’ll explore the role of social engineering in cyberattacks, why employees are a primary target, and how training and awareness can significantly reduce the risk of such attacks.